nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+    * 1a.
+Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    * 1b.
+Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+    * 2a.
+Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+    * 2b.
+Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
+    * 1a.
+Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+    * 1b.
+Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+    * 1c.
+Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    * 1d.
+Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_